Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 MFA can prevent malicious account takeovers where credentials are compromised.

-In authentication without MFA, how a user gains access to their account - or specifically, the data stored on that account - they provide their credentials.
-The set password was something set by the user, so in theory, they should be the only who knows and could provide it.
+In authentication without MFA, a user gains access to their account - or specifically, the data stored on that account - by providing their credentials.
+The set password was something set by the user, so in theory, they should be the only one who knows and could provide it.

 For example, let's say you've enabled time-based authentication (TOTP) on your Mastodon account.
-If a malicious user gained your Mastodon account credentials due to successfully guessing your password, after entering your credentials, they would be challenged to enter the code generated by your authenticator app.
+If a malicious user acquired your Mastodon account credentials due to successfully guessing your password, after entering your credentials, they would be challenged to enter the code generated by your authenticator app.
 They wouldn't know the code, so they fail this step, and are denied access to the account.
+They couldn't prove they were you, despite knowing your password.

 Continuing with the specific example, the unauthorized access attempt on your Mastodon is effectively stopped.
-Though, to completely close the loop, in this case you should change your password and ensure to not use the compromised password again.
+Though, to completely close the loop, in this case you should change your password and ensure to not use the compromised password again; which goes back to avoiding the reuse of passwords.

 Different types of MFA